Are Walnuts Good for Diabetes?

 • Fat: 18.5 g

-Walnuts for Diabetes
+Walnuts Benefits for Diabetes Management

 Walnuts are beneficial to diabetics in the following ways.
 Let's see how

 • They have high antioxidant content leading to improving the blood vessel function and fighting with the radicals.
 They give a variety of health benefits and reduce the chance of developing type 2 diabetes in adults.
+Their rich antioxidants also support healthy blood sugar balance.

 • Polyphenols present in walnuts may lessen the risk of certain cancers, including breast, prostate, and colorectal cancers.